UDP load balancing

 proxy-requests Jump to heading

 Sets the number of expected datagrams per client session.
-Since UDP is not a connection-oriented protocol, the UDP module must keep track of a client’s session such that it can route the response datagrams from an upstream server back to the correct client.
+Since UDP isn’t a connection-oriented protocol, the UDP module must keep track of a client’s session such that it can route the response datagrams from an upstream server back to the correct client.
 Each session is indexed by the 4-tuple consisting of source IP/port and destination IP/port corresponding to the datagram.

 text